sarahgoodwin93/project2-colourchange-challenge/README.md

 #### Missed Boxes

-Missed Boxes are counted here every time a user clicks on the wrong box and receives the alert
+Missed Boxes are counted here every time a user clicks on the wrong box and receives the message to say they missed the box.

 #### Total Clicks

 The total clicks are calculated by minusing the missed boxes from the clicks.
 The aim of the game is to get the most total clicks you can, and then try to beat your score as you get better at the game.
-The total clicks do not disappear once the game is over so that users can see how many they got in total during the game.
-The total clicks will go back to 0 once a new game is started by either pressing the Start Game button for the Next Level button.
+The total clicks will go back to 0 once the game is ended so a new game can begin.

 ![Scores](assets/images/readme-images/scores.png "Screenshot of scores")